Keyz078/blog/content/blogs/setup-ubuntu-local-repo.md

 ### 4. Create symbolic link

 ```bash
 ln -s /mirror/archive.ubuntu.com/ubuntu /var/www/html/ubuntu
 ```

-so the path on the site if we take a look it will be like this
+so the path on repo site if we take a look it will be like this

 `http://your-address/ubuntu`

-### 5 Add cnf
+### 5. Add cnf

-So, lately i got some issue after mirroring and testing the repo, it got some error about cnf.
+Lately i got some issues after mirroring and testing the repo, it got error about cnf.
 example:

 ```bash